 In 1530 [his daughter] Isabel Carew was born to Nicholas Carew of Beddington in Surrey (age 34) and Elizabeth Bryan (age 30).

-In or before 1532 [his son-in-law] Arthur Darcy (age 37) and [his daughter] Mary Carew (age 14) were married.
+In or before 1532 [his son-in-law] Arthur Darcy (age 36) and [his daughter] Mary Carew (age 14) were married.
 The difference in their ages was 22 years.
+They were fifth cousin once removed.
 She a great x 5 granddaughter of King Edward III of England.

 Spoke to the King soberly, in accordance with his instructions and what the Admiral had commanded him.
 Told him of the desire of Francis to remain firm to him for ever and treat of an inviolable alliance, and repeated the reasons for his accepting Francis's overtures, not forgetting to say that he had been marvellously pressed, but would never condescend to agree with the Emperor to anything contrary to his relations with Henry, even if he were obliged to listen to such proposals.